Alacran-Studio/latino-professional-directory/drizzle/README.md

 ## Setting Up Drizzle

 > [!IMPORTANT]
-> These instructions for setting up your database from scratch after you
+> These instructions are for setting up your database from scratch after you
 > installed PostgreSQL via Homebrew.
+If you're using something like Supabase,
+> please make your `.env` file reflect those values instead.

-Before using Drizzle, ensure that you have correctly configured your environment variables in the `.env.local` file:
+Before using Drizzle, ensure that you have correctly configured your environment variables in the `.env` file:

 ```
 POSTGRES_HOST=localhost